- 1 ½ pounds skinless and boneless chicken thighs, cut into bite-sized pieces

 - Rinse the wild rice and drain.

-- Add all of the ingredients to the pot except for the potato, coconut milk and mix well.
+- Add all of the ingredients to the pot except for the potato and the ingredients listed under “add later.”
+Mix well.

 - Place the potato on top of the mixture.